wadewegner/wadewegner.github.com/_posts/2017-09-13-deploy-to-salesforce-dx.md

 ---
 layout: post
 title: "Deploy to Salesforce DX"
-description: "Deploy to Salesforce DX, an open-source and community-driven tool for automating Salesforce DX deployments from public repositories to Scratch Orgs"
+description: "Deploy to Salesforce DX, an open-source and community-driven tool for automating Salesforce DX deployments from public repositories to Scratch Orgs."
 categories:
 - salesforce
 - salesforce dx